yousef22609/context-hive/APPLICABILITY.md

 ## Anti-Patterns (Don't Use Context Hive If...)

+> **⚠️ WARNING: When NOT to Use Context Hive**
+>
+> Context Hive requires upfront investment in documentation and team commitment
+> to maintaining that documentation.
+If your project or team cannot support this,
+> Context Hive will feel like burden rather than benefit.
+Be honest about your
+> constraints before adopting this methodology.

 ### ❌ No Time for Documentation
 If you think "I'll just code it quickly", Context Hive will feel like overhead.
 The methodology requires upfront documentation investment.